Asher-Smith wins 200 to give Britain a sprint gold

 Wednesday’s field was severely depleted after defending world champion Dafne Schippers and reigning Olympic champion Elaine Thompson withdrew with injuries.
 Shelley-Ann Fraser-Pryce pulled out after winning the 100 on Sunday.

-Asher-Smith won in a British-record 21.88 seconds, 0.04 ahead of fast-finishing U.S. runner Brittany Brown.
+Asher-Smith won in a British-record 21.88 seconds, 0.04 ahead of fast-finishing U.S. runner Brittany Brown, and can now target a third medal in the 4x100 relay Saturday.
 The bronze went to Switzerland’s Mujinga Kambunji.

 The men’s 110 hurdles ended with recriminations after Olympic and 2017 world champion Omar McLeod veered out of his lane and into Spain’s Orlando Ortega before falling.